wp-plugins/theme-blvd-string-swap/readme.txt

 Contributors: themeblvd
 Tags: themeblvd, localization, localize, translate Requires at least: Theme Blvd Framework 2.0+
-Stable tag: 1.0.5
+Stable tag: 1.0.6

-When using a theme with Theme Blvd framework version 2.0.0+, this plugin is will allow to translate strings you see on the frontend only.
+When using a theme with Theme Blvd framework version 2.0+, this plugin is will allow to translate strings you see on the frontend of your website.

 == Description ==

-When using a theme with Theme Blvd framework version 2.0.0+, this plugin is will provide you with a user-friendly interface where you can translate most of the strings you see on the frontend of your site.
+When using a theme with Theme Blvd framework version 2.0+, this plugin is will provide you with a user-friendly interface to translate most of the strings you see on the frontend of your website.

 = Who is this plugin for? =